IlanArellano/ihaz/packages/react-ui-utils/README.md

 A general UI common methods for general React Projects including React Dom and React Native.

+## Quick Start

+This library is made for every `React` project (React DOM and React Native) means the library has no more dependencies than React Core or any Third Party Dependencies made for single `React` Project.

+## Advantages

+- Library 100% React Core made only.
+- Provides common `Utilities` that resolve common `React` Project uses.
+- Easy user interface implementations.

 ## Documentation

 This library provides the following utilities: